A credit line increase is a terrific tool to improve your financial standing and experience life in HD.

 Well managed credit boosts your credit score

 If you find that you’re pushing beyond that 30% usage of your credit card, it might be a good idea to increase your credit card limit.
 This means that you remain within that 30% margin, which helps push up your credit score.
 Request a credit line that will allow you to comfortably remain within a safe margin.
 Failing to do so might cause you to use a higher percentage of your credit card, which can lead to a drop in your credit score.
 And it’s a downward spiral from here, my friend.
-If you want to know more, check out our article on how to check your credit score.
+If you want to know more, check out our article on how to improve your credit score.

 Higher scores translate to better deals